ccorcos/tuple-database/README.md

 Databases are complicated.
 And as with most complicated things, you might find yourself battling the tool more than battling the problem you're trying to solve.

 The goal of this project is to create a dead-simple database.
-It's just a binary tree that where you can store tuples that are component-wise sorted.
+It's just a binary tree index where you can store tuples that are component-wise sorted.

 This database pushes all of the data modeling and indexing details down to you, the developer, so you get fine-grained control over read/write performance trade-offs.